 Common questions about Non-Healing Wounds

 Yes.
 Angioplasty for non-healing wounds caused by vascular disease is covered by Medicare and most major insurance plans in Houston when arterial insufficiency has been confirmed on imaging.
-Our team at LPVI will verify your specific coverage and confirm prior authorisation requirements before your consultation.
-Call us on 713-242-1139 and we will check your benefits and answer any questions about wound treatment costs in Houston.
+Our team at LPVI will verify your specific coverage and confirm prior authorization requirements before your consultation.
+Call us at 713-242-1139 and we will check your benefits and answer any questions about wound treatment costs in Houston.

 Wound healing after angioplasty is gradual.
 Most patients notice early signs of healing progress within two to four weeks as blood flow to the wound area improves.
 Full wound closure depends on the size, depth, and duration of the wound, as well as overall health and blood sugar control in diabetic patients.
 Dr. Anwer coordinates with your wound care team and will arrange follow-up imaging to confirm blood flow has been restored and monitor your healing progress.